Academic Integrity

 The College of Liberal Arts and Sciences Academic Integrity Officer (AIO)

-Amanda Smith, Senior Director of Curriculum and Academic Affairs in The College Dean's Office, is the AIO of The College.
+Kaylen Cons, Senior Director of Curriculum and Academic Affairs in The College Dean's Office, is the AIO of The College.
 She serves as the lead educator for faculty and students to sustain a culture of academic integrity at ASU and to increase awareness of the university's academic integrity policy.

 Academic Integrity syllabus language